mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

    an additional parameter needs to be defined in the sample properties dictionary, named `IncoherentCrossSection`, to provide the total nuclear-spin-incoherent cross-section of the sample.

+In all cases, a relative normalisation to the detector with highest number of counts is always performed.

 Output
 ------

-The output of the reduction and normalisation is a :ref:`WorkspaceGroup <WorkspaceGroup>` with the number of entries consistent with the input.
+The output of the reduction and normalisation is a :ref:`WorkspaceGroup <WorkspaceGroup>` with the number of entries consistent with the input if the `OutputTreatment` property was selected to be `Individual`, or the number of entries will be consistent with either the number of polarisation orientations present in the data (e.g. six for a XYZ method) or the number of separated cross-section.
-Each entry is a transposed workspace with X-axis unit being either momentum exchange :math:`Q` or the scattering angle :math:`2\theta`.
+Each entry of the output group is a workspace with X-axis unit being either momentum exchange :math:`Q` or the scattering angle :math:`2\theta`.

 Workflow diagrams and working example